 STIR/SHAKEN, by contrast, is an authentication framework designed to combat caller ID spoofing.
 It verifies that the calling number has not been falsified and assigns an attestation level indicating the legitimacy of the caller.

-STIR/SHAKEN verifies that the caller is legitimate
+In simplified terms, CNAM identifies who is calling and STIR/SHAKEN verifies that the caller is legitimate.

 When a call is placed, STIR/SHAKEN adds a digital certificate to the call signaling path.
 The terminating carrier evaluates this certificate and assigns a trust level.
 If the call passes verification, it is less likely to be flagged as suspicious.